mkazuyuki/docs/ESX-Host-Cluster-QSG.md

     - [Edit] > Parameters in the bellows need to be specified in the script.
       (these parameters are the same as start.sh and stop.sh of exec-VMn)
         - The path to the VM configuration file (.vmx) as *@cfg_paths*.
-        - IP addresses for VMkernel Port for both ESXi as *$vmk1* and *$vmk2* which is accessible from the vMA Cluster nodes.
+        - IP addresses of the VMkernel Port for both ESXi as *$vmk1* and *$vmk2* which is accessible from the vMA Cluster nodes.
-        - IP addresses for the Cluster nodes as *$vma1* and *$vma2* which is used for accessing to VMkernel Port.
+        - IP addresses of the vMA Cluster nodes as *$vma1* and *$vma2* which is used for accessing to VMkernel Port.
     - input */opt/nec/clusterpro/log/genw-VMn.log* as [Log Output Path] >
       Check [Rotate Log] > [Next]
     - select [Executing failover to the recovery target] > [Browse] >